open-telemetry/opentelemetry-dotnet/docs/logs/getting-started-console/README.md

 [`ILogger`](https://docs.microsoft.com/dotnet/api/microsoft.extensions.logging.ilogger)
 instance, which is then used to do the logging.
-[Compile-time logging source generation](https://docs.microsoft.com/dotnet/core/extensions/logger-message-generator) was to achieve structured logging and better performance.
+[Compile-time logging source generation](https://docs.microsoft.com/dotnet/core/extensions/logger-message-generator) is used to achieve structured logging and better performance.
 The logs are sent to the `OpenTelemetryLoggerProvider`, which is configured to export logs to `ConsoleExporter`. `ConsoleExporter` simply displays it on the console.